Efficient Shape Formation by 3D Hybrid Programmable Matter: An Algorithm for Low Diameter Intermediate Structures: The Algorithm

 \subsection{An Icicle Formation Algorithm}

 {N_\tiled{}}

 From a high-level perspective, the construction of an icicle involves the iterative transformation of a locally uppermost fragment into a parallelogram, followed by a projection of the fragment in the $\DSW$ direction.
-When applying the parallelogram construction algorithm in a 2D configuration, the agent can always shift the tile at the northernmost node $v$ of a locally westernmost column without violating connectivity.
+When applying the parallelogram construction algorithm in a 2D configuration, the agent can always shift the tile at the northernmost node $v$ of a locally westernmost column without violating connectivity (\cref{subfig:criticalCases-A} illustrates that connectivity is preserved in the only critical 2D case).
 In a 3D configuration, the situation becomes more intricate.
-There are cases in which the tile at $v$ must remain in its immediate neighborhood to avoid violating connectivity.
+There are multiple cases in which the tile at $v$ must remain in its immediate neighborhood to avoid violating connectivity.
 Additionally, there is a case in which the tile at $v$ cannot be moved at all unless neighboring tiles are also moved.
 We categorize these cases based on specific properties of node $v$, which we define as follows:

 \begin{definition} Let $v \in \tiled{}$ be an arbitrary tiled node.
 Denote by $N(v)$ the neighborhood of $v$ (exluding $v$), and by $\tiledNeighb{}(v)$ its subset of only tiled nodes.
 Node $v$ is \emph{removable}, if the tiled neighbors of $v$ are locally connected, i.e., $G|_{\tiledNeighb{}(v)}$ is connected.
 Node $v$ is \emph{shiftable}, if $G|_{\tiledNeighb{}(v)}$ is disconnected and there exists a node $w \neq v$ (termed \emph{bridge node} of $v$) for which $G|_{\tiledNeighb{}(v)\cup \{w\}}$ is connected.
 Any node that is neither removable nor shiftable is termed~\emph{unmovable}. \end{definition}